 Photo Ads are probably the most commend type of ads on Instagram.
 The Photo Ads aren’t much different from a post in your feed and are suitable for any type of content but especially for visually driven content as a Product Highlight.

 Video content is becoming increasingly popular and is a good way to capture users' interest.
 For a business, Video Ads can be a great tool to effectively communicate the brand story or specific products or services.
 Instagram allows videos from 3 seconds to 60 seconds and as the feed will automatically crop your image to a square, it is good to resize the video specifically for Instagram.

 If one photo or video isn’t enough to effectively communicate your message, the Carousel Ad option allows you to add multiple photos that users can swipe through.
 It’s great for showcasing a series of visuals, e.g. different products or services.

 The Collection Ad, also called Instant Experience, is a full-screen experience that opens when you click on the ad.
 It’s a great way to visually highlight your brand, products and services.
 Within the experience, people can watch videos, swipe through a carousel, fill in forms and explore images with tagged products.
 There are ready templates to use, making it easy to add your text, images, and videos.

-Story Ads appear when a user is switching between stories of different accounts and only appears for a few seconds before the next story appears.
-The story ads are great to redirect users to your website as they have a “swipe up” option.
+Story Ads appear when a user is switching between stories of different accounts and only appear for a few seconds before the next story appears.
+The story ads are great for redirecting users to your website as they have a “swipe up” option.
 Be strategic with the content you use for your Story Ads to ensure that you capture users’ interest.